 Estate Administration – Regardless of whether one dies with or without a will, most often an estate will need to be opened with the local Register of Wills.
 By opening an estate, process known as "probate," you can have an orderly way to legally distribute and re-title assets, provide notices, identify assets, pay debts, pay taxes, and perform other tasks required by law.
 Often, the process can be complicated, with legal deadlines, and it may not be something you want to handle on your own.

-In particular, we will help you comply with local requirements established by the Register of Wills, provide legal notices to creditors and beneficiaries, transfer title to real property, distribute assets pursuant to a will or intestate laws, pay federal and state taxes, as well as inheritance taxes, and address other legal matters to ensure the proper administration of the estate.
+In particular, we will help you comply with local requirements established by the Register of Wills, provide legal notices to creditors and beneficiaries, transfer title to real property, distribute assets pursuant to a will or intestate laws, and address other legal matters to ensure the proper administration of the estate.

 Transferring Property –